 The leash is an important tool to have on-hand because it’s a way to gain control of your dog at a time that she might be panicking and try to run away.
 You want to be able to focus on the injury, not just keeping your dog from fleeing.

 If your dog consumes poison, you might not have time to get them to the vet.
 Depending on the poison, making your dog vomit can be an important tactic until you can get them to treatment.
 One safe and effective way to induce vomiting and get the poison out of their system is to force them to drink hydrogen peroxide.
 Always keep a fresh bottle on hand.

 But don’t assume that hydrogen peroxide is the answer in every situation.
 It could do more harm than good, depending on the poison consumed.
 Your best bet is to call your vet to get their recommendation on how to handle the situation right well on rout to see them.

 Activated charcoal is used orally to prevent the absorption of various toxins (e.g., insecticides, aspirin overdose) from the stomach and intestine.
 It must be given soon after the ingestion of the toxin/poison.
 It is not an antidote, and other supportive care and medications may be needed for the treatment of the poisoning.
 Like peroxide only give under advice of a vet or poison control.

 Important phone numbers

 You want to be able to reach help fast in an emergency situation.
-Include the phone number for your veterinarian, your emergency vet clinic, and the SPCA poison control center.
+Include the phone number for your veterinarian, your emergency vet clinic or pet services, and the SPCA poison control center.